 Technology Issues 1 – TeamViewer not a Team Player

 A while back, I wrote about a remote connection tool to help others.
-TeamViewer has been a good tool for me to help friends and family with their problems on their computers.
+TeamViewer has been a useful tool for me to help friends and family with their problems on their computers.
 It has provided a simple connection that allowed me to see and control the other side’s computer.
 This worked well until about three weeks ago.
-When my friend Jim asked me to connect to look at a Lightroom question, I was stopped by TeamViewer application prevented me from connecting with a message that they detected professional use of the program rather than the free personal use.
+When my friend Jim asked me to connect to look at a Lightroom question, I was stopped by the TeamViewer application prevented me from connecting with a message that they detected professional use of the program rather than the free personal use.

 I searched and visited their site and following their instructions, I submitted a request to remove the block.
 The next morning, there was an e-mail informing me that the block was removed.
 We tried once more, and once more I was blocked.
 I repeated the request submission to remove the block two more times and received the same positive e-mail that the block was removed.
 Not so!
 Next time I would be blocked because they detected heavy use.
 Come again?